Promotic

 saD.M1.MeterManufac

-The identifier following after the comma defines the area of desired data (defines the type of M-BUS message, causing the meter to send the data from desired area).
+The identifier following after the comma specifies the area of desired data (specifies the M-BUS message type, causing the meter to send the data from desired area).
 The possible values are as follows:

-The identifier following the comma defines the desired value in selected area.
+The identifier following the comma specifies the desired value in selected area.
 The meter sends all the data from selected area simultaneously.
-The desired value can be identified by Index or by value specification (additional options):
+The desired value can be identified by index (Index) or by value specification (additional options):

 Energy - Energy [GJ]